INTRODUCING THE EDPOWERMENT BUSINESS INCUBATION CENTER

 Cooking & Snack Production

-Again, it was the excitement of students at Saturday's Boys and Girls Clubs that moved EdPowerment to make this the third program taught to apprentices at the Business Incubation Center.
+Again, it was the excitement of students at Saturday's Boys and Girls Clubs that moved EdPowerment to include this program to be taught to apprentices at the Business Incubation Center.
 Students at Dahani were so engaged when instructed on how to prepare varied foods (along with some nutritional guidance)!
 So we took our cue and recruited Salma, an outstanding and accomplished chef, to lead this program at the Center.
 We provide all necessary equipment and supplies to teach four young women the basics of how to prepare a variety of snack and food items popular in local villages.

 In addition to the proper cooking methods, the Center teaches the necessary hygiene, sanitation and storage processes and other key aspects of either starting a food establishment or selling products to markets.
 Students are also gaining experience in packaging and selling techniques.
 Basic English that will help them to source materials and grow their businesses are a vital part of our program for them, as well as all of the other students at the Center.